-DEVELOP fosters the next generation of leaders and Earth observation users by building their capacity to address environmental and policy concerns through the practical use of NASA Earth observations.
+DEVELOP cultivates the next generation of leaders and Earth observation users by working with communities and organizations to address environmental and policy concerns through the practical use of NASA Earth science information.

-DEVELOP is part of the Capacity Building program area.
-While it began as a student internship program at NASA, it has grown into a nationwide program that engages over 250 participants and 100 partner organizations every year.
+Part of the Capacity Building program area, DEVELOP began in 1998 and has grown into a nationwide program that engages over 250 participants and 100 partner organizations every year.
 (While the name DEVELOP is written in uppercase letters, it’s not an acronym — it’s a proper name that showcases its purpose in developing new scientists.)

 DEVELOP projects bridge the gap between NASA’s Earth science data and society, addressing environmental concerns and enhancing decision-making to improve life here on Earth.